Nonprofit Accounting

 1Restricted vs. Unrestricted Revenue Tracking

-The foundational challenge in nonprofit accounting is properly classifying contributions.
-Your offshore specialist maintains a clean separation between temporarily restricted, permanently restricted, and unrestricted net assets — ensuring that when a donor gives $50,000 for a specific program, those dollars are tracked from receipt through expenditure with full audit trail documentation.
+The core challenge in nonprofit accounting is classifying contributions correctly.
+Your specialist maintains clean separation between temporarily restricted, permanently restricted, and unrestricted net assets.
+When a donor gives $50,000 for a program, those dollars are tracked from receipt through expenditure.

 Using class tracking in QuickBooks or fund segments in Sage Intacct, we create an audit trail that satisfies both your firm's review and the donor's reporting expectations.
 Our specialists apply FASB ASC 958-605 revenue recognition standards to ensure contributions with donor-imposed conditions are properly deferred until conditions are substantially met.